smahmad/Configs/README.md

 ## **Setting up Azuru AD as identity source**

-1) Go to AWS SSO console, slect settings. choose Change Identity Source actions form Actions list for under Identity Source Tab
+1) Go to AWS SSO console, select settings. choose Change Identity Source actions form Actions list for under Identity Source section

+2) Select External identity provider option for Choose identity source Step for the source for users and groups that we want to change fro Azure AD.

+3) For Configure external identity provider, we have two important section

+ a) Service provider metadata

+ b) Identity provider metadata

+3) Click on
 - AWS Security Hub